+Our Performance Target

+14.7% 🔶 <= 13.3%

+Unit of Measure: Percent of patients readmitted

+Performance timeline: Data Source: Apr 1 - Jun 30, 2022 MOH Measurement SharePoint

+Target Source: BC Ministry of Health

+FH Percent of MHSU Readmission Annual Vs Target

-The readmission rate for MHSU in Q4 of 2021/22 is 14.6%, not meeting the target of 13.3%.
-The rate has remained similar to Q3 2021/22 (14.5%) but decreased significantly in comparison to the same quarter (Q4) in 2020/21 (15.9%).
-The overall readmission rate for 2021/22 (14.1%) is 0wer than the overall readmission rate in 2020/21 (15.4%).
+The readmission rate for MHSU in Q1 of 2022/23 is 14.7%, not meeting the target of 13.3%.
+In comparison to the last quarter, Q4 2021/22, the rate has remained consistent (14.6%).
+However, comparing Q1 2022/23 to the last fiscal year (Q1 2021/22), the rate has increased from by 0.6% (14.1% to 14.7%).

-When comparing Fraser Health communities on their readmission rate for Q4 2021/22, readmission rates vary, ranging from 10.9% in New Westminster to 17.2% in Agassiz-Harrison.
-Four Fraser Health communities, New Westminster (10.9%), Mission (11.7%), Langley (12.8%), and TriCities (13.1%) met the larget for readmission rate.

-Among the nine communities, which did not meet the target for readmission rate, Abbotsford (13.6%) and Delta (13.8%) were very close to meeting the readmission rate target.
-The other seven communities did not meet the target for readmission rate, ranging from 14.1% in Hope to 17.2% in Agassiz-Harrison.
+Readmission rates within the 13 Fraser Health communities for Q1 2022/23 vary, ranging from 5.0% in Hope to 19.1% in Chilliwack.
+Three Fraser Health communities, Hope (5.0%), South Surrey/ White Rock (11.6%), and Abbotsford (12.9%) have met the target for readmission rate.
+Among the remaining ten communities, which did not meet the target for readmission rate, Langley (13.6%) was the only community that almost met the readmission rate target.
+The other nine communities did not meet the target for readmission rate, ranging from 14.3% in Agassiz-Harrison to 19.1% in Chilliwack.

 MHSU has taken several actions to reduce readmission rates.
 These actions will continue to ensure ongoing improvement.
 Conducting a systematic review of literature to identify factors contributing to readmission rates is one of these actions.
 The goal is to create a guideline to inform practitioners / clinicians about actions that can potentially decrease readmission rates.
-MHSU has established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services and Integrated Response Centres and Isolation Centres.
-Several Rehabilitation and Recovery services such as occupational therapy, recreation therapy, exercise therapy, vocational counselling, and family support, are now being provided virtually.
+MHSU has established a team of substance use clinicians and staff to support, coordinate, and facilitate access to Substance Use Services, Several Rehabilitation and Recovery services such as occupational therapy, recreation therapy, exercise therapy, vocational counselling, and family support, are now being provided virtually.
 The change in service delivery has provided us with the opportunity to evaluate the impact of virtual health services with MHSU clients, including their readmission rate to acute.
 The expansion of virtual health is in addition to existing services such as Urgent Care Response Centre (UCRC) in Surrey, which provides central access for adults with mental health and substance use concerns, including those with opioid use disorder.
 The UCRC provides low-barrier and timely access to assessment, initiation of treatment, and connection to appropriate services.
 The extended hours of service has reduced wait-times for MHSU services in Surrey and has resulted in decreased readmission rates.
 The Regional Substance Use Services Access Team (SUSAT) proactively follows up with patients who present to hospitals with an overdose, with the goal of engaging them in treatment and reducing the danger of further overdose and readmission.
 Other initiatives, such as Integrated Transition of Care Teams (ITCT), focus on timely follow-up with clients discharged from acute services.
-MHSU is enhancing discharge planning to include improved communication with patients, families/supporters, and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention.
+MHSU is enhancing discharge planning to include improved communication with patients, families/supporters, and community providers to ensure that they have the information they need for post-discharge continuity of care, self-management, and relapse prevention